Perk31e/ANGEL/README.md

 ANGEL is a script designed to automate the collection of essential data from Android devices.

 ## **ANGEL Introduction** <br/><br/>
-ANGEL is an advanced script designed to automate the collection of essential data from Android devices, streamlining the process of digital forensics and data analysis.
+ANGEL is a powerful script designed for Android devices, aimed at automating the collection of essential data.
+This tool simplifies the process of gathering critical information, making it invaluable for developers, testers, and forensic analysts.

 ## **Purpose and Use Cases** <br/><br/>
 Developed as part of a cybersecurity project, ANGEL serves as a crucial tool for professionals in digital forensics, providing a fast and efficient way to gather necessary data from Android devices.
 It's particularly useful for scenarios involving security analysis, data recovery, and educational purposes